religiosa1/react-solid-flow/README.md

 };
 ```

-Extension of useResource, tying an asyncFunction serving as a getter, to be run
-every time, when it's dependencies change (passing those dependencies as its
+Tying async state to a memoized _asyncFunction_, calling it every time its
+dependencies change.
+Dependencies passed to _asyncFunction_ as arguments.
+Besides
-arguments).
-Besides dependencies, async function also recieves an abort signal,
+the specified dependencies, async function also recieves an abort signal, called
-which will trigger onAbort, with each rerun (so you can drop a current request).
+on consequetive reruns (or manually) for cancellation of previous request.
+_asyncFunction_ can pass it down to fetch, axios or whatever to abort the query.

 ```tsx
 const Employee = ({ employeeId }) => {